nikhilnitinranjan/Quote-of-the-Day/README.md

 # Quote-of-the-Day
-Hey friends, today we learn how to Build A Random Quote Generator in HTML CSS & JavaScript Random Quote Generator used to generate random quotes.
+Hey friends, today I create A Random Quote Generator in HTML CSS & JavaScript Random Quote Generator used to generate random quotes.
  In this Random Quote Generator project, there is a quote that will be changed randomly,